SteveGilham/altcode.fake/README.md

 It is assumed that the following are available

-.net core SDK 2.1.402 or later (`dotnet`) -- try https://www.microsoft.com/net/download
+.net core SDK 3.1.100 or later (`dotnet`) -- try https://www.microsoft.com/net/download

 #### Windows

-You will need Visual Studio VS2017 (Community Edition) v15.9.latest with F# language support (or just the associated build tools and your editor of choice).
+You will need Visual Studio VS2019 (Community Edition) latest with F# language support (or just the associated build tools and your editor of choice).

 #### *nix

-It is assumed that `mono` (version 5.14.x) and `dotnet` are on the `PATH` already, and everything is built from the command line, with your favourite editor used for coding.
+It is assumed that the latest `mono`, and `dotnet` are on the `PATH` already, and everything is built from the command line, with your favourite editor used for coding.

 ### Bootstrapping

-Start by setting up `dotnet fake` with `dotnet restore dotnet-fake.fsproj` Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.
+Start by setting up `dotnet fake` with `dotnet tool restore` Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.

 ### Normal builds